 Why We Think We Have to Ask (Myth #1)

-We have a fear of asking for referrals because asking is the only advice out there.
+We believe we have to ask for referrals because asking has been the only advice available.

 Most books on generating referrals are focused on asking for referrals, like: